 Labour force demand trends continue to be important considerations in the College's curricular strategy.
-By 2025, 78% of BC's labour force will need some level of post-secondary education, compared to 70% at present.
-Of the 934,000 projected job openings, 335,000 will require a university degree and/or significant work experience while 388,000 will require College education or Apprenticeship Training.
+By 2027, 78% of BC's labour force will need some level of post-secondary education1.
+Of the 917,000 projected job openings, 330,700 will require a university degree and/or significant work experience and 387,300 will require College education or Apprenticeship Training.

-This outlook emphasizes that job growth will not be uniform across all sectors or all occupations and that significant openings are anticipated in Sales and Service Occupations, Business, Finance, and Administration Occupations, and Management Occupations.
+This outlook emphasizes that job growth will not be uniform across all sectors or all occupations and that significant openings are anticipated in Sales and Service Occupations, Business, Finance, and Administration Occupations, and Management Occupations1.